mild-blue/txmatching/documentation/README.md

 an organ after it is transplanted, and cause the immune system to destroy it.
 Most of the time these antibodies are directed against HLA.

 Antibodies of a patient are found by a special lab test.
 This test does not find the antibodies directly but tests which antigens (from a limited set) the patient has the antibodies against.
-The lab test can differ from lab to lab, each can use a bit different set of antibodies in the test.
+The lab test can differ from lab to lab, each can use a bit different set of antigens in the test.

 For each antigen the test reports MFI value and the higher the MFI value is the stronger was the immunological response.
-The lab then uses some cutoff value to distinguish which antibodies the patient has and which not.
+The lab then uses some cutoff value to distinguish which antibodies of the patient are strong enough and which not.
 This cutoff can differ between labs and in some special cases in can be set differently for patients from the same lab (in the case the patient really needs a kidney and it is worth for the patient to have the transplant even when there is a small immunological response)

+Further we will be using terms:
+- Positive antibody of a patient: antibody of the patient was in a lab test above cutoff.
+- Negative antibody of a patient: antibody of the patient was in a lab test below cutoff.
+- All tested antibodies of a patient: all antibodies the patient was tested for.

 The parsing is done in two modes.
-In case we receive about the patient all antibodies, positive and negative in high resolution we use processing logic of type A. This is the better, more precise case.
-In other situations we use type B
+In case we receive all tested antibodies of a patient in high resolution we use processing logic of type A. This is the better, more precise case.
+In other situations we use type B.

 ### Processing logic of type A
-In this case we assume we have received ALL antibodies in high resolution the antibody test was done for, with MFI values and required cutoff (the cutoff is sometimes then changed later in case it is found useful).
+In this case we assume we have received all tested antibodies in high resolution with MFI values and required cutoff (The cutoff is configurable.
+In some cases the user can decide to change it for some patients, for more details see section Configuring Cutoff).

 This case can handle also antibody in the form of DP*[01:01;02:02].
 It uses an algorithm that parses the specific antibodies against alpha and beta chains.
 In case there is some unclear case it raises a warning and requires an immunologist to check the correctness of the algorithm result.

-There are three reasons why we ask for ALL antibodies the test was done for and not only the positive ones:
+There are three reasons why we ask for all tested antibodies of a patient and not only the positive ones:
 - for the algorithm that is parsing of antibodies of type DP*[01:01;02:02] it is needed (see detailed description of the algorithm below)
 - In case the user wants to alter MFI, the antibodies that were negative can become positive
 - When estimating crossmatch, sometimes it is crucial to have the full picture.
 (See below HIGH_RES and HIGH_RES_WITH_SPLIT crossmatch types where type A is required.)

-#### Type B
+#### Processing logic of type B
 In this case we do not get all the antibodies the test was done for we get the antibodies in split or mixed resolution.
 In this case the results are limited:
 - processing of antibodies such as DP*[01:01;02:02] is not allowed,
 - MFI modification can be done but lead to omitting some antibodies